-- In The Onion: Our Dumb World, the first page on Nigeria is taken up by a scam letter.
+- In Our Dumb World, the first page on Nigeria is taken up by a scam letter.
 A sidebar illustrates the educational system which teaches Nigerians how to send mass e-mail in the "Computers 419" course.

 - The protagonist of Zoo City creates these scams to pay off her remaining debts from her junkie days.
 When she's finally out of debt, she informs all her remaining victims that it's a fraud, then falsely implicates her ex-boyfriend (whom she despises) in running the scam.

-- The Veronica Mars episode "The Wrath of Con" features two college students pulling off a scam based on this one in order to raise money for the video game they're making.
+- The Veronica Mars episode "The Wrath of Con" features two college students pulling off a scam based on this in order to raise money for the video game they're making.
 The "sealed account" is the students' trust fund.

 - In Season 2, Episode 2 of Flight of the Conchords, Murray invests the band's last remaining emergency funds with with a Nigerian man named Nigel Seladu, who contacted him by e-mail.
 While Bret and Jermaine are confident it's a scam, it turns out to be legitimate, and the band uses the money to pay their rent and bail themselves out of jail for prostitution.